 - If the developer needs pre-sales to be able to commence their project, they can apply for NSW Government support under the Pre-sale Finance Guarantee program.

-- If the developer and their lender agree to the terms proposed, the commitment will be documented to formalise the NSW Government’s commitment enabling the pre-sale condition to be satisfied and construction to commence.
+- If the developer and their lender agree to the terms proposed, the commitment will be documented to formalise the NSW Government’s commitment, enabling the pre-sale condition to be satisfied and construction to commence.

 Yes.
 The NSW Government’s commitment to acquire dwellings will be renounceable, allowing the developer to on-sell dwellings to private purchasers.

-If the NSW Government’s commitment to acquire a dwelling is renounced by the developer, subject to approval by their lender, the NSW Government’s commitment is extinguished and does not transfer to other dwellings being developed.
+If the NSW Government’s commitment to acquire a dwelling is renounced by the developer, subject to approval by their lender, the Government’s commitment is extinguished and does not transfer to other dwellings being developed.

-The Pre-sale Finance Guarantee program is proposed to be open to expressions of interest later this year with the first commitments expected to be issued late-2025.
+The Pre-sale Finance Guarantee program is proposed to be open to expressions of interest later this year with the first commitments expected to be issued late 2025.

 Initial applications are anticipated to be accepted from October 2025.